-Our department is proud to announce a new PhD concentration in Power, Equity, and Diversity beginning in fall 2017.
-The goal of the concentration is to create an intellectual community in which people and topics that are often marginalized in the discipline-- including the political organization of religion and religious minorities, Indigenous peoples, less powerful racial and ethnic groups, and issues related to class, and gender and sexuality-- are put at the center of inquiry.
+The goal of the Power, Equity, and Diversity concentration is to create an intellectual community in which people and topics that are often marginalized in the discipline—including the political organization of religion and religious minorities, Indigenous peoples, less powerful racial and ethnic groups, and issues related to class, and gender and sexuality—are put at the center of inquiry.
 The concentration will encompass readings from all subfields in political science and is open to any graduate student in the department.

 The concentration will consist of a 10-week core course in Power, Equity, and Diversity (2 credits), a proseminar in Power, Equity, and Diversity (2 credits), and two elective courses.

-If you have any questions about the Concentration in Power, Equity, and Diversity please contact Director of Graduate Studies Andrew Karch at email@example.com.
+If you have any questions about the Concentration in Power, Equity, and Diversity please contact the Director of Graduate Studies (DGS).

 Faculty and Graduate Student Research (Equity/Diversity)

 Members of our department are actively engaged in research that explores questions of diversity and equity from a variety of perspectives including race and ethnicity, gender and sexuality, indigeneity, and income inequality.
 See our Faculty and Graduate Student Research page for specific articles in these areas.

 American Political Science Association (APSA) Diversity Student Recruitment Program

 The Department of Political Science at the University of Minnesota is a Diversity Student Recruitment Program (DSRP) Recruiting Graduate Department.
 APSA created DSRP to advance diversity in political science.
 The DSRP program, in collaboration with political science departments, identifies undergraduate students from underrepresented backgrounds who show potential for or are interested in doctoral study.
 This information is shared with other APSA DSRP recruiting departments.